wheresmyweekend/randnum/README.md

 1. Automatically creates a Docker image of the project whenever a new version is published and
 2. Sends a notification to a Slack Channel via Webhook

-Original randnum project is provided by the lecturer.
+Original randnum project was provided by the lecturer.

 # Github Actions Used
 1. docker/login-action@v2